Skate Like a Girl: Empowering Inclusive Communities Through Skateboarding in Seattle, Washington

 Skate Like a Girl is a distinctive nonprofit organization dedicated to empowering young women, trans, non-binary, and gender expansive individuals through the transformative power of skateboarding.
 Founded in 2000 and headquartered in Seattle, Washington, this organization has over 20 years of experience fostering confidence, leadership, and social justice within an inclusive community.
 The organization offers multiple chapters, including Seattle, Portland, and the San Francisco Bay Area, making its impactful programs accessible to a broad audience.
 What makes Skate Like a Girl a great place to meet and connect is its welcoming environment that encourages resilience and personal growth alongside skateboarding skills.
 The coaches, who themselves represent diverse gender identities, facilitate experiential learning and civic participation, helping participants not only improve their skating but also develop perseverance, confidence, and leadership.
 From summer camps to youth programming, Skate Like a Girl provides fun, safe spaces that break down barriers and eliminate exclusion historically prevalent in skateboarding culture.
 This holistic approach transforms the skateboarding experience into a community-building tool that uplifts traditionally marginalized groups while inviting the entire community to engage in social justice and equity.

-Here's what people think of Skate Like a Girl
+What people think of Skate Like a Girl, based on reviews

 As of recent, Skate Like a Girl holds a 4.7-star rating based on 30 reviews.